-Check the Supplier Search Report in the Procurement Desktop Reports to determine if the supplier is registered in the vendor database.
+Check the Supplier Search Report in the BI Portal to determine if the supplier is registered in the vendor database.

 No. Effective 11/1/2013, equipment purchases are not allowed using the Non-PO Invoice or eReimbursement modules of Ariba.
 M&E object codes will still be visible in these modules, but they should not be selected.
 If M&E codes are used, the transaction will be rejected to the department.
 Eventually, the M&E codes will be completely removed from these two modules of Ariba to eliminate confusion.